jugyo/named_emoji/README.md

 # NamedEmoji

-Named Emojis for OSX.
+Named Emojis for Mac OSX Lion and Later.
 Emojis are from Campfire and GitHub.

 See also: [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/)